 Delta 8 THC is a cannabinoid that is getting a lot of attention, primarily for its mind-altering effects that come from it being a psychoactive compound which produces a high that is milder than that of delta 9 THC found in marijuana.
 But, despite acknowledging and even fixating on this aspect of the compound, we do not really talk about the “delta 8 THC feeling,” in terms of the specifics of how you can expect to feel after taking it.Read More

-What are the Key Differences Between Delta 8 and Delta 9?
+What Are The Key Differences Between Delta 8 and Delta 9 THC?

 We know that both delta 8 and delta 9 are forms of THC compounds, but as delta-8 is so new to the market, it’s natural that many people aren’t sure how they differ from each other.If you are going to invest in a delta 8 product, it can be a good to know how it compares to delta 9, as many discover that delta8 offers some unique advantages over the latter.

 Now, by taking a closer look at how these two cannabis-derived cannabinoids differ from each other, you can get a better gage for what to expect when trying delta 8 for the first time.If you have also been wondering, “what is delta 8 THC?” it’s important to understand this cannabinoid as it relates to delta 9, a compound that many are familiar with.

 As we explore the hemp plant more closely than ever before, thanks to the many strides in legalization over the past several years, we uncover exciting compounds that are capable of addressing our goals in different ways.One of the most talked-about cannabinoids of the moment is delta 8 THC, a compound that is widely misunderstood because it’s so new to the market, and because it shares such a close relationship to delta 9 THC.